nick-kopy/Exploration-of-bike-share-programs-post-pandemic/README.md

 >Comparing Q1 and Q2 in Chicago:
 > p = 1.74e-16

 When we compare Q1 (pre-pandemic) to Q2 (post-pandemic) for both LA and Chicago they have p values less than our alpha of 0.0125.
-We fail to reject the null that quarter ride counts are sampled from the same distribution, and have evidence to support them being different.
+We reject the null that quarter ride counts are sampled from the same distribution, and have evidence to support them being different.
 Because quarter means move from positive to negative, the effect is a negative one.

 That is to say ride counts went down from the first to second quarter (backed up by math) and it's pretty safe to say the pandemic was the cause.
 But this isn't surprising, let's move on to see how each city fared a couple months in.